Author name: hobec_managewp

 Retirement Villages – What you need to know Read More »

-Mandatory Farm Debt Mediations – What you need to know
+Mandatory Farm Debt Mediations – what you need to know

 A new law has come in affecting how creditors can take enforcement steps against borrowers and guarantors of farm debts.
 The Farm Debt Mediations Act 2019 (FDMA) came into force in 2020, which prevents secured creditors from taking enforcement action in relation to farm debts without taking certain steps.
 What is a farm debt?
 A …

-Mandatory Farm Debt Mediations – What you need to know Read More »
+Mandatory Farm Debt Mediations – what you need to know Read More »

 Update on trust law – can a trustee consider settlor wishes or other trust benefits?